kadirsenturk/Hash/README.md

 # IntegrityVault
-A Python tool for file integrity checking with a 20-character hash generator.
-Progress bar, tested on Kali Linux.
+My custom tool to keep files safe!
+Generates unique 20-char hashes using a key, salt, and time.
+Tested on Kali Linux.

 ## How to Run
 1. Clone the repo: `git clone https://github.com/kadirsenturk/IntegrityVault.git`